Aerial view of the Knoll at Middlebury College.

 Associate Director of the Knoll

-Megan guides all aspects of the Knoll’s programming and partnerships, manages the educational garden, supports interns, and helps organize events at the Knoll.
+Megan guides the Knoll’s programming and partnerships, manages the educational garden, supports interns, and helps organize events at the Knoll.
 Megan holds a BA from Middlebury College (Spanish with an Environmental Studies minor) and a Master of Environmental Management (2015) from the Yale School of the Environment.
-She serves as a member of the Porter Medical Center Board.
-Prior to this role, Megan worked on campus with the Center for Community Engagement and as a Posse Mentor.
-Megan resides in Middlebury and is a member and volunteer for Unlikely Riders and a former organizer and board member of the Vermont Releaf Collective.
+Prior to this role, Megan worked on campus with the Center for Community Engagement and as a Posse Mentor and Middlebury Snow Bowl Snow School Instructor.
+Megan resides in Middlebury with her family and has served on the boards of Porter Medical Center, the UVM Health Network Strategic Planning Committee, and Liberation Ecosystem (Organizing Squad and Board member).
+She volunteers with Unlikely Riders and is passionate about sustainable futures rooted on land.
 Email: mbrakeley@middlebury.edu